The following are comments from readers just after the book was released:

 "Should be a textbook in every screenwriting class."

-"The screenplays are perfectly crafted."
+"The screenplays are brilliant and perfectly crafted."

 "I love seeing a true spec script."